 Apparently there are a 350 milliseconds between when we are conscious of an action and the moment we automatically made it.

-But is there a way to strip away bad habits, assumptions and negative associations?
+Is there a way to strip away bad habits, assumptions and negative associations?
 To overcome our pre-programming?

 She finished by posing the question that perhaps freewill is the ability to take advantage of that pause button in the brain.